Online Feedback Droop Scheduling in Distribution Grids for Frequency and Local Voltage Control: Conclusion

 \section{Conclusion}

 This paper proposes a scalable control framework for local voltage and frequency control provision by DERs in distribution grids.
 The proposed approach relies on three fundamental concepts: (i) droop control - a strategy ubiquitous to power system regulation problems; (ii) feedback - a vital tool of control theory; (iii) distributed (online) optimization - a methodology critical for achieving computational efficiency and enabling scalability.
 With the aid of the tools mentioned above, we first equipped each DER with a generalized droop matrix to enable fast local control.
 Subsequently, we designed an online scheduling algorithm to update the droop gain matrices periodically and govern the system towards a desired operating point.
 The numerical simulations demonstrate that the proposed approach is superior to the static droop control method for voltage regulation, as it improves the regulation quality using less control effort.
 Furthermore, in contrast to the recently proposed online OPF schemes, our approach behaves well under highly variable PV injections.
+In contrast to robust optimization-based droop tuning, our approach employs less control effort and is more computationally efficient.
 Plug-and-play capabilities and tracking of the frequency droop gain provided by the TSO have also been demonstrated.
-The main drawbacks of the algorithm lie in the requirement for a network model and potential difficulties in tuning the gradient step sizes.
+The main drawbacks of the algorithm lie in the requirement for a network model and potential difficulties in step-size tuning.

 Finally, the stability properties of droop-controlled distribution grids were also analyzed in this paper.
 A Lyapunov function was constructed to identify the stability conditions for the droop gains of individual DERs.
 Three main conclusions have been drawn: (i) droop gains pertaining to active and reactive power are tightly interdependent; (ii) the network topology and parameters play an essential role; (iii) the obtained conditions are decentralized, i.e., there are no interdependencies between droop gains of different DERs.